stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ```
 You will be prompted to provide a passphrase, but you can keep it empty.
 If it runs successfully, you will get a private file(azure_vm) and a public key file (azure_vm.pub).
 Of course, you can change it to different file names intead of using _azurevm_ here.

-## Create VM
+## Create a Linux VM
-You can run the following command to create a VM with the ssh key file you created above.
+You can run the following command to create a Linux VM with the ssh key file you created above.
 You can specify the VM name and admin username through changing the capitalized `VM-NAME` and `USERANME`, respectivley.

 ```
 az vm create \